 What does SME IPO Mean?

 IPO Central offers a lively discussion forum where readers can get the latest SME IPO GMP.
-Although grey market is an informal setup and not recognized by stock exchanges, grey market premium of several IPOs has correctly predicted eventual listing prices.
+Although the grey market is an informal setup and not recognized by stock exchanges, a grey market premium of several IPOs has correctly predicted eventual listing prices.

 Difference between mainboard and SME IPOs